sfmoma/getty-getter/README.md

 # getty_scraper

 A script developed by SFMOMA for associating artists with the Getty ULAN vocabulary and gathering additional metadata based on an artist's ULAN.

+The ULAN vocabulary is a wealth of information regarding people and organizations involved in art and culture.
+More about ULAN can be found [here](http://www.getty.edu/research/tools/vocabularies/ulan/about.html).

 This script is a work in progress.
 Right now there are three basic functions.